streanger/duplicate/README.md

 ![image](screenshots/duplicate01.png)

 ## changelog
 - v.
+0.1.3
+    - reading chunks of data using "with" statement.
+Only one file handle at the time is opened
+    - `keep searching...` while search lasts

+- v.
 0.1.2
     - fix for `OSError` using `gc.collect()` due to locked file handles after many search
     - `__slots__` in `FileHash` class